VisarDomi/km-explorer/README.md

 # What

-A Safari extension and Safari userscript that overhauls the ui of the supported providers
+An iOS app, a Safari extension and a Safari userscript that overhauls the ui of the supported providers

 # Why